-In addition to tapping into Virgin Media's powered network infrastructure, the project utilizes our construction and deployment capabilities and our trusted relationships with local authority partners.
-The consortium includes Belfast City Council, along with the likes of Vattenfall, SMS plc, Cenex, Fully Charged, Connected Kerb and Loughborough University.
+In addition to tapping into Virgin Media's powered network infrastructure, the project utilises our construction and deployment capabilities and our trusted relationships with local authority partners.
+The consortium includes Belfast City Council, Vattenfall, SMS plc, Cenex, Fully Charged, Connected Kerb and Loughborough University.